Rikesh307/TFL-Solution/README.md

 ## Development Decisions
 1. **Reusable Code**:
-   - A "JourneyPlannerStepDefinitions" class was created to encapsulate common functionalities, such as WebDriver initialization, element waiting, clicking, and text entry.
+   - A `JourneyPlannerStepDefinitions` class was created to encapsulate common functionalities, such as WebDriver initialization, element waiting, clicking, and text entry.
 This promotes code reuse across multiple test classes.

 2. **Page Object Model (POM)**:
    - The framework follows the Page Object Model design pattern, maintaining clean and organized code.
 Each page of the application is represented by a separate class, making updates easier to manage.